bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-05-24-anderson-and-others.md

-<![endif]-->
+---
+layout: post
+title: Never Apologize<br>A Personal Visit with Lindsay Anderson
+published: true
+date: 2024-05-24
+readtime: true
+categories: ['O DREAMLAND!<br>LINDSAY ANDERSON’S DARK BRITISH CINEMA']
+tags: [Documentary]
+metadata: 'Director: Mike Kaplan'
+pdf: '2024-05-24-never-apologize.pdf'
+---

-‘**The Pleasure Garden’: contemporary reviews**
+**‘The Pleasure Garden’: contemporary reviews**

-This light extravaganza by the Californian poet James Broughton, whose
-16mm films (_Mothers’ Day_, _Loony Tom_, etc.) have been seen over here, was financed by private subscription and shot entirely on location in the Crystal Palace Gardens, a perfect setting.
+This light extravaganza by the Californian poet James Broughton, whose 16mm films (_Mothers’ Day_, _Loony Tom_, etc.) have been seen over here, was financed by private subscription and shot entirely on location in the Crystal Palace Gardens, a perfect setting.
 It is a highly personal mixture of lyricism, mime, whimsy and caprice; some may find it too tenuous, but those who like it will like it very much indeed.
 It has a freedom all too rare in the cinema, and it is all freshly, unassumingly imagined: a real, a genuine lark.
 Professional and non-professional actors blend homogeneously under the director’s eccentric guidance, Stanley Bate’s music is full of entirely appropriate gaiety and invention, and Walter Lassally’s photography is resourceful and attractively framed. _The Pleasure Garden_ won the Prix de Fantaisie Poetique at Cannes, 1954.

-_Monthly Film Bulletin_, November 1954
+**_Monthly Film Bulletin_, November 1954**

 He comes to London.
 He shows his films.
 He offers to make a film here, engages support, opens a subscription list, makes his film, and here it is.